awslabs/aws-c-io/README.md

 This function starts the running of the event loop and then immediately returns.
 This could kick off a thread, or setup some resources to run and recieve events in a back channel API.
-For example, you could have an epoll loop that runs in a thread, or you could have an event loop pumped by a system loop such as glib, or libevent etc... and then publish events to your event loop implementation.
+For example, you could have an epoll loop that runs in a thread, or you could have an event loop pumped by a system loop such as glib, Win32 GetMessage or libevent etc... and then publish events to your event loop implementation.

-    int (*stop) (struct aws_event_loop *,
+    int (*stop) (struct aws_event_loop *);
-     void (*on_stopped) (struct aws_event_loop *, void *), void *promise_user_data);

 The stop function signals the event loop to shutdown.
-This function should not block but it should remove active io handles from the currently monitored or polled set and should begin notifying current subscribers via the on_event callback that the handle was removed._
+This function should not block but it should remove active io handles from the currently monitored or polled set and should begin notifying current subscribers via the on_event callback that the handle was removed.

-Once the event loop has shutdown to a safe state, it should invoke the on_stopped function.
+    int (*wait_for_stop_completion)(struct aws_event_loop *event_loop);

+After calling `stop()` this function allows the caller to block until shutdown of the loop has completed.

+    void (*schedule_task_now) (struct aws_event_loop *, struct aws_task *task);

+This function schedules a task to run in its task scheduler as soon as possible.
+This function must not fail.
+It must be thread-safe.

+`task` the ownership of this memory is managed by the caller and must not be freed until the task has been run.

-    int (*schedule_task) (struct aws_event_loop *, struct aws_task *task, uint64_t run_at);
+    void (*schedule_task_future)(struct aws_event_loop *event_loop, struct aws_task *task, uint64_t run_at_nanos);

-This function schedules a task to run in its task scheduler at the time specified by run_at.
-Each event loop is responsible for implementing a task scheduler.
-This function must not block, and must be thread-safe.
-How this is implemented will depend on platform.
-For example, one reasonable implementation is if the call comes from the event-loop's thread, to queue it in the task scheduler directly.
-Otherwise, write to a pipe that the event-loop is listening for events on.
-Upon noticing the write to the pipe, it can read the task from the pipe and schedule the task.

-`task` must be copied.

-`run_at` is using the system `RAW_MONOTONIC` clock (or the closest thing to it for that platform).
-It is represented as nanos since unix epoch.

-    int (*subscribe_to_io_events) (struct aws_event_loop *, struct aws_io_handle *, int events,
-            void(*on_event)(struct aws_event_loop *, struct aws_io_handle *, int events, void *), void *user_data);

-A subscriber will call this function to register an io_handle for event monitoring.
-This function is thread-safe.
+This function is similar to `schedule_task_now()`, but it schedules for the future.
+This function must not fail.
+It must be thread-safe.

+`run_at_nanos` is the timestamp in nanoseconds based on the event-loop's clock to run the task.

+    int (*connect_to_io_completion_port)(struct aws_event_loop *event_loop, struct aws_io_handle *handle);

+This function is only necessary for IOCP implementations.
+It connects an IO handle to an IO completion port for use with the windows `OVERLAPPED` structure.
+IOCP event-loops do not notify a user of state changes.
+Instead io operations are connected to a completion port, and the subscriber is notified when those operations have completed.
+As a result, the io handlers end up handling notifications back to the channel when io operations have occured asynchronously.
+This function must be thread-safe.

+    int (*subscribe_to_io_events)(
+        struct aws_event_loop *event_loop,
+        struct aws_io_handle *handle,
+        int events,
+        aws_event_loop_on_event_fn *on_event,
+        void *user_data);

+This function is used everywhere other than IOCP.
+A subscriber calls it with an io handle it wants monitored.
+The event-loop will then notify the user anytime the state of that IO handle has changed.

-`events` is a bit field of the events the subscriber wants to receive.
-A few events will always be registered (regardless of the value passed here), such as `AWS_IO_EVENT_HANDLE_REMOVED`.
-The event loop will invoke `on_event` anytime it receives one or more of the registered events.
+`events` is a bit field of what state changes the user wants to be notified of.

-**NOTE: The event-loop is not responsible for manipulating or setting io flags on io_handles.
-It will never call, read(), write(), connect(), accept(), close() etc... on any io handle it does not explicitly own.
-It is the subscriber's responsibility to know how to respond to the event.**
+`on_event` is a callback that will be invoked upon state changes.

 **NOTE: The event-loop will not maintain any state other than the io handles it is polling.
 So, for example, in edge-triggered epoll, it does not maintain a read ready list.
 It is the subscriber's responsibility to know it has more data to read or write and to schedule its tasks